PA Supreme Court Now Permits Emotional Distress Claims In Medical Malpractice Claims

 After the plaintiff-mother’s NIED case was dismissed by the trial court, it eventually made its way to the Supreme Court of the Commonwealth.
 Upon review, the Supreme Court stated: “we conclude that justification exists to extend NIED liability to a subset of cases involving preexisting relationships.”

 Accordingly, the Supreme Court of Pennsylvania has given a voice and forum for those suffering emotional harm due to the condition of their loved ones.

 Make sure your emotional needs are taken care of.
 If your loved one is the victim of medical malpractice, and you are suffering emotional distress as a result of that harm, you may be entitled to recover.
 Please contact our experienced medical malpractice attorneys today to schedule a free case review.

-Wapner Newman represents victims of medical malpractice throughout Pennsylvania and New Jersey, with offices in Allentown, Philadelphia, West Conshohocken, and Marlton.
+Wapner Newman handles medical malpractice lawsuits throughout Pennsylvania and New Jersey, with offices in Allentown, Philadelphia, West Conshohocken, and Marlton.